Tewodros II: Reign

-Tewodros II remarried, this time to the daughter of his imprisoned enemy Dejazmatch Wube.
+Tewodros II remarried, this time to the daughter of his imprisoned enemy Dejazmach Wube.
 The new Empress, Tiruwork Wube was a proud and haughty woman, very aware of her illustrious Solomonic ancestry.
 She is said to have intended on the religious life and becoming a nun, especially after the fall of her father and his imprisonment along with her brothers at the hands of Tewodros II.
 However, Tewodros' request for her hand in marriage was seen by her family as an opportunity to get Dejazmatch Wube and his sons freed from imprisonment, and so they prevailed on her to marry the Emperor.
 However, while the conditions of their imprisonment were eased, Dejazmatch Wube and his sons were not released, deeply imbittering Empress Tiruwork against Tewodros.
 Already feeling that she had married far beneath her dignity to a usurper, the failure of the Emperor to free her family did not help their marital relationship.
 The marriage was very far from a happy one, and was extremely stormy.
 They did have a son, Dejazmatch Alemayehu Tewodros, whom the Emperor adored and whom he regarded as his heir.

 By October 1862, Emperor Tewodros' position as ruler had become precarious, much of Ethiopia was in revolt against him, except for a small area stretching from Lake Tana east to his fortress at Magdala, Ethiopia.
 He was engaged in constant military campaigns against a wide array of rebels.
 Likewise, Abyssinia was also threatened by the encroachment of Islam as Muslim Turks and Egyptians repeatedly invaded Ethiopia from the Red Sea and from Sudan while the Muslim Oromo tribe was expanding throughout Central Ethiopia.
 Tewodros wrote a letter to Queen Victoria as a fellow Christian monarch, asking for British assistance in the region.
 Tewodros asked the British Consul in Ethiopia, Captain Charles Duncan Cameron, to carry a letter to Queen Victoria requesting skilled workers to come to teach his subjects how to produce firearms, and other technical skills.
-Cameron traveled to the coast with the letter, but when he informed the Foreign Office of the letter and its contents, the Foreign Office instructed him simply to send the letter to London rather than take it himself.
+Cameron traveled to the coast with the letter, but when he informed the Foreign Office of the letter and its contents, he was instructed to simply send the letter to London rather than take it himself.
 He was to proceed to Sudan to make inquiries about the slave trade there.
 After doing this, Cameron returned to Ethiopia.